|

 "Self-Employed Carpenter" -- Prolific Author of Woodworker's Manuals -- Editor of Woodworker Magazines

-Hayward -- a Self-employed cabinetmaker in London, England, for 12 years, 1913-25, became editor of ; Handicrafts, London, 1925-35,later Woodworker, London, editor, 1935-68.
-For two years, he lectured, Shoreditch Training College, 1938-39, the same institution where Percy Wells and John Hooper worked.
+Hayward -- a self-employed cabinetmaker in London, England, for 12 years, 1913-25, becomes editor of Handicrafts, London, 1925-35, later Woodworker, London, editor, 1935-68.
+For two years, 1938-39, he lectures at Shoreditch Training College, the same institution where Percy Wells and John Hooper work.

 1924: English Furniture at a Glance: A Simple Review in Pictures of the Origin and Evolution of Furniture from the Sixteenth to the Eighteenth Centuries, Architectural Press, 1924, Putnam, 1925.